 The EEOC also adjudicates appeals of federal agency actions on discrimination complaints and ensures agency compliance with decisions issued on those appeals.
-During FY 2009, the EEOC received 4,745 requests for appeals of final agency actions in the federal sector.
-We made significant gains in processing our federal sector appellate inventory during FY 2009.
+During FY 2015, the EEOC received 3,649 requests for appeals of final agency actions in the federal sector, and resolved 3,850 such appeals.
 [See Annual Report on the Federal Work Force]

 Although participants almost uniformly view our mediation program favorably, the percentage of employers agreeing to mediate is considerably lower than the percentage of charging parties agreeing to mediate.
 As part of our effort to increase the participation of employers in the mediation program, we have encouraged employers to enter into Universal Agreements to Mediate (UAMs).
 These agreements reflect the employer's commitment to utilize the mediation process to resolve charges.

-Many employers entered into these agreements in FY 2009, resulting in a cumulative multi-year total of 1,603 UAMs (192 National/Regional UAMS and 1,411 Local UAMs).
+Many employers entered into these agreements in FY 2015, resulting in a cumulative multi-year total of 12,456 UAMs.

 Federal Sector Mediation Program: Using Alternative Dispute Resolution (ADR) techniques to resolve workplace disputes throughout the federal government can have a powerful impact on agencies' EEO complaint inventories and, in turn, the Commission's hearings and appeals inventories.
 Resolving disputes as early as possible in the federal sector EEO process improves the work environment and reduces the number of formal complaints, allowing all agencies, including the EEOC, to redeploy resources that otherwise would be devoted to these activities.
 In addition, a growing number of agencies have incorporated dispute prevention techniques into their ADR programs, further increasing productivity and reducing the overall number of employment disputes.